simplworld/simpl.world.website/_docs/services/modelservice/scopes.md

 * `.on_advance_phase(next_phase)`: Override this method to perform custom logic right after the run is advanced to the next phase.
 * `.rollback_phase()`: Subscribed method to make the `Run` rollback to the previous phase.
 * `.on_rollback_phase(previous_phase)`: Override this method to perform custom logic right after the run is rolled back to the previous phase.
+* `.on_runuser_created(runuser_id)`: Override this method to perform custom logic right after a runuser has been added to the run.
+* `.on_runuser_deleted(payload)`: Override this method to perform custom logic right after a runuser has been removed from the run.

 In addition to the properties inherited from `Scope`, `Run` has the following properties: